Stanislaus S. Wong, Professor

 Phone: (631) 632-1703 | BNL Phone: (631) 344-3178

-• Section editor (2010 – 2013) of the ‘Materials: synthesis and self-assembly’ section of Nanotechnology (Institute of Physics journal) and member of the editorial board (2010 - present).
+- Section editor for the ‘Materials: synthesis and self-assembly’ section of Nanotechnology (2010-2013) and current member of editorial advisory boards of both Nanotechnology (2010 – present) and of Nano Futures (2017 – present).

-• Scientific advisory board member of the Association of Students and Postdoctoral Fellows (ASAP) at Brookhaven National Laboratory (2010 - present).
+- Scientific advisory board member of the Association of Students and Postdoctoral Fellows (ASAP) at Brookhaven National Laboratory (2010 - 2017).

-• Member of the Institutional Nanoscience Safety Advisory Committee at Brookhaven National Laboratory (Fall 2006 - present).
+- Member of the Institutional Nanoscience Safety Advisory Committee at Brookhaven National Laboratory (2006 - 2014).

-• Co-organizer of the following National Synchrotron Light Source (NSLS) / CFN Users’ Meetings: (a) 2010 - “Understanding and Mitigating the Effects of Climate Change Using Synchrotron and Nanoscience Research”; (b) 2013 - “Telling our Story, Sharing our Science”; and (c) 2016 - “Illuminating our Future”.
+- Co-organizer of the following joint National Synchrotron Light Source (NSLS) / CFN Users’ Meetings: (a) 2010 - “Understanding and Mitigating the Effects of Climate Change Using Synchrotron and Nanoscience Research”; (b) 2013 - “Telling our Story, Sharing our Science”; and (c) 2016 - “Illuminating our Future”.

 I. Global Directions and Themes